jegfish/ram-dev-env/README.md

 If the changes are small and you finish them in a single session this can be done all on your computer, then pushing to master once you've tested.
 Though it is still suggested to make a feature branch on your PC to make it more difficult to accidentally push broken code to master.

-If you're working on a feature for a longer period of time, with other people, than push your feature branch to the remote for the sake of collaboration and backups.
+If you're working on a feature for a longer period of time, with other people, then push your feature branch to the remote for the sake of collaboration and backups.

 ## Conventions
 ### Meaning of each of our Ansible roles